Verify that each equation is an identity. tan (θ/2) = csc θ - cot θ

 Trigonometric Identities

-Half-angle formulas express trigonometric functions of half an angle in terms of the functions of the full angle.
-For example, the tangent half-angle formula states that tan(θ/2) can be expressed as sin(θ)/(1 + cos(θ)) or (1 - cos(θ))/sin(θ).
-These formulas are useful for simplifying expressions and proving identities involving angles that are halved.
+Half-angle formulas express trigonometric functions of half an angle in terms of the full angle.
+For example, tan(θ/2) can be written using sine and cosine of θ, which helps in transforming and simplifying expressions involving half angles.